RaOne002/VecrtaCraft/README.md

 ## Scope of Feature Improvements
 Authentication and Sign-in: Secure user data and provide personalized experiences.

 Room Management: Enable users to create and manage specific rooms, fostering organization and ownership of projects.

 Print Chat Functionality: Print chat conversations to facilitate documentation and task tracking.

 Access Request Mechanism: Allow users to request access to specific chat rooms, ensuring controlled collaboration and privacy.

-Uses
+# Uses

-Design Collaboration: Seamlessly collaborate on design projects and iterate in real-time.
+Design Collaboration: Seamlessly collaborate on design projects and iterate in real time.

 Brainstorming Sessions: Conduct brainstorming sessions where ideas can be quickly sketched, shared, and refined.

 Prototype Development: Streamline the process of prototyping and iterating on product designs.

 Remote Work: Enable remote teams to work together as if they were in the same room, breaking down geographical barriers.
 Installation

 To get started with VectraCraft, follow these steps:

 Clone the repository: